Julius Adams Stratton: Professional biography

-He published the classic book "Electromagnetic Theory" as part of the McGraw-Hill series in Pure and Applied Physics in 1941.
-It has been re-issued by the IEEE.
-He was elected to the American Academy of Arts and Sciences in 1946.
+Stratton was appointed Assistant Professor in Electrical Engineering Department at MIT after his PhD.
+In 1930 his appointment was transferred to the Physics Department.
+He was promoted to Professor in 1941.
+He was one of the first staff members of the MIT Radiation Laboratory who joined the Laboratory in 1940.

+He published the classic book Electromagnetic Theory as part of the McGraw Hill series in Pure and Applied Physics in 1941.
+Stratton's book was one of the most influential electromagnetic textbooks which had formed an integral part of the graduate electromagnetic educations of both physics and electrical engineering communities since its publication.
+John David Jackson described Stratton's book as his bible and said that he used Stratton's book to learn advanced electromagnetism.
+Stratton's book was also described by Julian Schwinger as one of the essential electromagnetic textbooks.
+In 2007 Stratton's book had been reissued by the IEEE as one of its classic reissues in the collection of The IEEE Press Series on Electromagnetic Wave Theory.
+Stratton's book was one of the most requested classic electromagnetic textbook for reissuing in electrical engineering community.
+According to Donald G. Dudley then series editor of The IEEE Press Series on Electromagnetic Wave Theory, over twelve years before reissued publication of textbook in 2007, he had received many requests worldwide to reissue Stratton's book.

-Stratton was elected to the United States National Academy of Sciences in 1950 and the American Philosophical Society in 1956.
+Stratton was elected to the American Academy of Arts and Sciences in 1946.
+In the same year he was awarded the Medal for Merit for his services.
+He was elected to the United States National Academy of Sciences in 1950 and the American Philosophical Society in 1956.
 He served as the president of MIT between 1959 and 1966, after serving the university in several lesser posts, notably appointments to provost in 1949, vice president in 1951, and chancellor in 1956.

 In the 1955–1965 he served as member of Board of Trustees, RAND Corporation.
 He also served as the chairman of the Ford Foundation between 1964 and 1971.

 In 1967, Stratton was seconded to chair a Congressionally established "Commission on Marine Sciences, Engineering and Resources" whose work culminated in a report, "Our Nation and the Sea", published in 1969, that had a major influence on ocean sciences and management in the United States and abroad.
 The commission itself became commonly referred to as the Stratton Commission.

 Stratton was also a founding member of the National Academy of Engineering.

 Stratton collected his speeches in a 1966 book titled Science and the Educated Man: Selected Speeches of Julius A. Stratton (Cambridge, Mass.: MIT Press, 1966), with a foreword by the historian of technology Elting E. Morison who had been on the faculty of MIT as a professor of humanities in the Sloan School of Industrial Management from 1946 to 1966.

 MIT's Julius Adams Stratton Student Center at 84 Massachusetts Avenue is named in his honor.